-Mary was a good and loving mother to Jesus from the time He was born to after He was crucified and raised from the dead.
+Mary was a good and loving mother to Jesus from the time He was born until after His crucifixion and resurrection.
 In Acts 1:14 we read “They all joined together constantly in prayer, along with the women and Mary the mother of Jesus, and with his brothers.”
-Mary, like all the others prayed to God.
+Mary, like all the others, prayed to God.
 And on the day of Pentecost Mary was there with the other disciples of Jesus when, “Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting.
 They saw what seemed to be tongues of fire that separated and came to rest on each of them.
 All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.”
 (Acts 2:2-4)

 Jesus intercedes for us

 Mary was a loving mother and faithful disciple of Jesus.
 Mary is not God.
 We should not pray to her and she never asked us to do so.
 Jesus, on the other hand, has asked us to pray to Him: “And I will do whatever you ask in my name, so that the Father may be glorified in the Son.
 You may ask Me for anything in My name, and I will do it.”
 (John 14:13-14).
 It is Jesus and not Mary who intercedes for us: “Therefore He (Jesus) is able to save completely those who come to God through Him, because He always lives to intercede for them.”
 (Hebrews 7:25).

 It is very clearly stated in 1 Timothy 2:5-6 that only Jesus can carry our prayers to God: “For there is one God and one mediator between God and mankind, the man Christ Jesus, who gave himself as a ransom for all people.”